kevinkre/InspireMusic/README.md

 conda create -n inspiremusic python=3.8 conda activate inspiremusic cd InspireMusic
-# pynini is required by WeTextProcessing, use conda to install it as it can be executed on all platform.
+# pynini is required by WeTextProcessing, use conda to install it as it can be executed on all platforms.
 conda install -y -c conda-forge pynini==2.1.5 pip install -r requirements.txt -i https://mirrors.aliyun.com/pypi/simple/ --trusted-host=mirrors.aliyun.com
 # install flash attention to speedup training